AlexFreik/Checkers-in-Delft/WEB.md

 ```

-When we changed `Content-length:12` to `Content-length:10` it have readed only first 10 characters `Hello Worl`, and the remaining part `d!`  was threated as new request.
+When we changed `Content-length:12` to `Content-length:10` the server has read only the first 10 characters `Hello Worl`.
+The remaining part `d!`  was treated as a new request.
 Therefore request stops at the point when all `Content-length` bytes is filled.

-When we tried to put bigger `Content-length:18` it were threating new line inputs as just two byte `\r\n` and we were able to enter new data until all 18 bytes were filled.
-Therefore request waits to the point when all `Content-length` bytes is filled.
+When we tried to put bigger `Content-length:18` server was threatening new line inputs as just two bytes `\r\n`.
+We were required to enter new data until all 18 bytes were filled.
+Therefore request waits to the point when all `Content-length` bytes are filled.

 ### 3
 #### 3.1
-Having initially provided the credentials, subsequent page reloads do not cause the authentication pop-up to appear again.
+Having initially provided the credentials, the subsequent page reloads do not cause the authentication pop-up to appear again.
-The reason for it is the browser remembering the provided username and password and sending it as a part of the subsequent
+The reason for it is the browser remembers the provided username and password and sends it as a part of the subsequent
-requests to the same page, as `Authorization` header.
+requests to the same page as the `Authorization` header.
 ```
 Authorization: Basic dXNlcjpwYXNzd2Q=
 ```